heartcombo/mail_form/CONTRIBUTING.md

 include the full backtrace.

 That's it!
 The more information you give, the more easy it becomes for us to track it down and fix it.
-Ideal scenario would be adding the issue to Simple Form test suite or to a sample application.
+Ideal scenario would be adding the issue to Mail Form test suite or to a sample application.

 Thanks!